ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part05.md

 #### Jenkins Agent Setup

 Agents and agent templates are managed inside your Helm Chart.
-If you add them through the Jenkins GUI Fluxcd will reconcile the configuration in your Helm Chart and your config will vanish.
+If you add them through the Jenkins GUI Fluxcd will reconcile the configuration in your Helm Chart and your config will vanish so thats why store we our config in our Helm Chart which honours the GitOps methodology where your repo is the source of truth.
 You will see this happening in Gimlet under Helm Releases.

 ```yaml
       # Below is the implementation of custom pod templates for the default configured kubernetes cloud.